 1. Help Yourself to Hydration-Boosting Nutrients

-To stay hydrated, you and your family often need more than H2O.
-You also need electrolytes and carbohydrates, explains Pam Nisevich Bede, MS, RD, a sports dietitian with Abbott.
+To stay hydrated, you and your family often need more than water.
+You also need electrolytes and carbohydrates, explains Jennifer Williams, a research scientist with Abbott.

 While both nutrients can help your body absorb whatever fluids you drink, electrolytes – sodium, chloride, potassium, magnesium and calcium – are especially important because they are critical to healthy nerve and muscle function.
 And, all of these electrolytes can be lost through sweat, she says.

-Fortunately, specialty sports drinks such as EAS Hydrate contain both electrolytes and carbohydrates, which Bede advises consuming when exercising for longer than 60 minutes or during any activity performed in extreme temperatures.
+Fortunately, electrolyte drinks like Pedialyte contain both electrolytes and carbohydrates, which Bede advises consuming when exercising for longer than 60 minutes or during any activity performed in extreme temperatures.

 2. Don’t Forget Foods